C/C++

 Returns the identifier of the rule represented by rule.

-Arguments ident and len are output parameters that receive pointers to a const uint8_t* and size_t, where this function will leave a pointer to the rule’s namespace and its length, respectively.
-The namespace is NOT null-terminated, you must use the returned len as the size of the namespace.
+Arguments ident and len are output parameters that receive pointers to a const uint8_t* and size_t, where this function will leave a pointer to the rule’s identifier and its length, respectively.
+The identifier is NOT null-terminated, you must use the returned len as the size of the identifier.
 The *ident pointer will be valid as long as the YRX_RULES object that contains the rule is not destroyed.
-The namespace is guaranteed to be a valid UTF-8 string.
+The identifier is guaranteed to be a valid UTF-8 string.

 yrx_rule_namespace